NRA Sues San Francisco After Lawmakers Declare It A Terrorist Organization

 As his group responds to the San Francisco resolution, NRA CEO Wayne LaPierre says, "This lawsuit comes with a message to those who attack the NRA: We will never stop fighting for our law-abiding members and their constitutional freedoms."

-In their resolution, the city's lawmakers state, "All countries have violent and hateful people, but only in America do we give them ready access to assault weapons and large-capacity magazines thanks, in large part, to the National Rifle Association's influence."
+In their resolution, the San Francisco lawmakers state, "All countries have violent and hateful people, but only in America do we give them ready access to assault weapons and large-capacity magazines thanks, in large part, to the National Rifle Association's influence."